-When I think of gentleness, I think of a mother’s love.
-When I was young and would get sick, there was nothing more comforting than to have my mom care for me.
-If I had a fever or cough, there was the medicine and vick’s vapor rub she would apply.
-She would continually check on me to see how I was doing, checking my temperature and doting over me with gentle care.
+When I think of the times I was ill as a child, I think of my mother’s love.
+When I would get sick, there was nothing more comforting than to have my mom care for me.
+If I had a fever or cough, her loving care seemed to be as effective as the medicine she would apply.
+She would continually check on me to see how I was doing, checking my temperature and doting over me with kindness.

 Psalm 18:35 “You have also given me the shield of Your salvation; Your right hand has held me up, Your gentleness has made me great.”

 It is through my mom’s gentle care that I would be restored from sickness, soon I would be back running outside, riding my bicycle and doing kid stuff all over again.

 It is through God’s gentle care we are likewise restored.